 - Select Battery Location.
 In this case, we select In the vehicle.
 You can also test a battery that is not on the car by selecting “Out of vehicle.”

-- Present enter and choose post type.
+- Press enter and choose post type.
 In this case, we have Top Post.

 - Next, select the battery type.
-Here you can select Regular Flooder (Lead Acid), AGM, or GEL battery.
+Here, you can select a Regular Flooder (Lead Acid), AGM, or GEL battery.

-- Enter Cold Cranking Amp CCA, which you can look up on top of the battery that you are testing.
+- Enter Cold Cranking Amp CCA, which you can look up on the battery you are testing.